Leighembee/workshops-refresh/review-video/README.md

 Abstract Data Types (ADTs) are purely conceptual entities comprising information and allowed operations on that information.
 Data Structures (DSs) are actual programmatic solutions to implement an ADT.
 Both are very important to computer science in general and also a great way to better understand Object-Oriented Programming (OOP).

-In this workshop, we are going to be writing the JavaScript implementations of some different ADTs and DSs, including Queues, Linked Lists, Hash Tables and Binary Search Trees.
+In this workshop, we are going to be writing the JavaScript implementations of some different ADTs and DSs.
+In the first part of this workshop, we will focus on Queues and Linked Lists.
+In the second part of this workshop, we will shift our attention towards Binary Search Trees and Hash Tables.

 ## Running